anthonysterling/anthonysterling.github.com/_posts/2017-03-18-creating-a-distributed-minio-cluster-on-digital-ocean.md

 esac
 {% endhighlight %}

-The script creates 4 Droplets (the minimum number of nodes required by Minio) and performs the following actions to each Droplet:-
+The script creates 4 512mb Ubuntu 16.04.2 x64 Droplets (the minimum number of nodes required by Minio) in the `Frankfurt 1` region and performs the following actions on each Droplet:-

 - Assigns my previously registered SSH key
 - Applies a tag named `minio-cluster`
 - Creates, and mounts, a unique 100GiB Volume

 Once the Droplets are provisioned it then uses the `minio-cluster` tag and creates a Load Balancer that forwards HTTP traffic on port 80 to port 9000 on any Droplet with the `minio-cluster` tag.

 Sadly I couldn't figure out a way to configure the Heath Checks on the Load Balancer via `doctl` so I did this via the Web UI.
 By default the Health Check is configured to perform a HTTP request to port 80 using a path of `/`, I changed this to use port 9000 and set the path to `/minio/login`.

 Once the 4 nodes were provisioned I SSH'd into each and ran the following commands to install Minio and mount the assigned Volume:-